MAD7777/TryHackMe/Eternal_Blue/README.md

   * **-sV** this option is used to determine service version.
   * **-O** this option is used to detect the OS of the machine.
   * **--script** this option helps in finging vulnerabilities using nmap scripiting engine.
+* As we can the scan gave an interesting result.